 Reducing the emissions from our fleet:

-We currently have one of the largest electric fleets in NZ and continue to invest in this every year.
+We have one of the largest electric fleets in NZ and continue to invest in this every year.
 Find out more about the steps we are taking to electrify our fleet.

 By optimising our network and increasing our first-time delivery rates we are reducing how far both our fleet, and you, have to drive to receive your parcels, which ultimately reduces emissions.